+1. Know when and where you are to report to the campus.

+2. Send an email to your cooperating teachers introducing yourself and your appreciation for being welcomed into their classrooms.

-- 1. Know when and where you are to report to the campus. - 2.
-When you report back to the school, re-introduce yourself to the office staff.
-Let them know who you are, the nature of your assignment, and the Cooperating Teacher(s) you have been placed with. - 3.
-Be on time, and if you must be absent, call the school, your Cooperating Teacher and the UTA Office of Field Experiences.
-Notify them as far in advance as possible. - 4.
-Name tags are ALWAYS to be worn in the schools.
+3. When you report back to the school, introduce yourself to the office staff.
+Let them know who you are, the nature of your assignment, and the cooperating teacher(s) you will be working with this year.

+4. Be on time, and if you must be absent, contact your cooperating teacher, your UTA field supervisor and email the UTA Office of Field Experiences.
+Notify everyone as far in advance as possible.

+5. Name tags are ALWAYS to be worn in the schools.
 Security within a school is very important and your nametag will identify you as a person who has a valid reason for being there.
-Your UTA ID should be worn as your name tag unless a district nametag is required. - 5.
-Your professional manner is of utmost importance.
+Your UTA ID should be worn as your name tag unless a district nametag is required.

+6. Your professional manner is of utmost importance.
 You are NOT a college student during the time you are in the schools; you are a professional on the teaching staff.
-You should look and act accordingly. - 6.
-Give your Cooperating Teacher(s) the utmost cooperation and respect. - 7.
-Follow through and complete all assignments. - 8.
-Accept suggestions for improvement in a positive and professional manner.
-Your Cooperating Teacher is there to help you learn and grow.
-You may not agree but remember that experience helps make you a great teacher. - 9.
-Confidentiality is extremely important.
-Breach of confidentiality can cost you your job and the opportunity to continue in the profession you have chosen and, most importantly, it hurts children and families.
-Please remember this when you conference with your Cooperating Teacher(s), professors, principals, parents, other teachers, and friends.
-Learning about and following professionalism begins now. - 10.
-Do not criticize the school, teachers, or students.
+You should look and act accordingly.

+7. Give your cooperating teacher(s) the utmost cooperation and respect.

+8. Follow through and complete all assignments.

+9. Accept suggestions for improvement in a positive and professional manner.
+Your cooperating teacher is there to help you learn and grow.
+You may not agree but remember that experience helps make you a great teacher.

+10. Confidentiality is extremely important.
+Breach of confidentiality can cost you your job and the opportunity to continue in the profession you have chosen - and, most importantly, it hurts children and families.
+Please remember this when you conference with your cooperating teachers, professors, principals, parents, other teachers, and friends.

+Learning about and following professionalism begins now.

+11. Do not criticize the school, teachers, or students.
 You are a guest in the building with the expectation that you will learn all you can.
-Do not jeopardize the opportunity to complete your assignment. - 11.
-Students will imitate your language.
-Use correct English at all times. - 12.
-If you have a problem with any aspect of your assignment, discuss this with your Cooperating Teacher or UTA Supervisor only.
-Handle concerns professionally by going directly to those people who have the authority to adjustment assignments.
+Do not jeopardize the opportunity to complete your assignment.

+12. Students will imitate your language.
+Use correct English at all times.

+13. If you have a problem with any aspect of your assignment, discuss this with your cooperating teacher or UTA field supervisor only.
+Handle concerns professionally by going directly to those people who have the authority to adjust assignments.
 You may also inform your program coordinator and the Office of Educational Field Experiences.

+Clinical Teaching